deepakonics/architecture-center-pp/docs/reference-architectures/sap/sap-s4hana-content.md

 Hat](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-pacemaker)
 and provides significantly faster service failover compared to the previous version of the agent.

+Other option is to use [Azure Shared Disks](https://docs.microsoft.com/azure/virtual-machines/disks-shared) to achieve high availability.
+On SUSE Enterprise Linux 15 SP 1 and above, SUSE Enterprise Linux For SAP, and Red Hat Enterprise Linux, Pacemaker cluster can be set up using [Azure Shared Disk](https://docs.microsoft.com/azure/virtual-machines/disks-shared#linux) to achieve high availability.

 With the introduction of the Standard Azure Load Balancer SKU, you can now simply enable the [high availability